DPDK/dpdk/doc/guides/contributing/abi_versioning.rst

  -BIND_DEFAULT_SYMBOL(rte_acl_create, _v20, 20);
  +BIND_DEFAULT_SYMBOL(rte_acl_create, _v21, 21);

-Lastly, any VERSION_SYMBOL macros that point to the old version node should be removed, taking care to keep, where need old code in place to support newer versions of the symbol.
+Lastly, any VERSION_SYMBOL macros that point to the old version nodes should be removed, taking care to preserve any code that is shared with the new version node.

 Running the ABI Validator